 - Violent behavior

 - Kidney failure

 Experts have linked long term use of synthetic cannabinoids with a litany of mental health problems, including psychosis and schizophrenia.
 There is also a genuine risk of addiction to these substances.
 Withdrawal symptoms include:

-Worryingly, doctors are linking a growing number of deaths to synthetic cannabinoids like K2 and Spice.
+As we outlined above, doctors are linking a growing number of deaths to synthetic cannabinoids like K2/Spice.
 Fortunately, there are much safer options when it comes to seeking a mind-altering experience.
 So, how do synthetic cannabinoids compare to regular weed?

 Synthetic Cannabinoids vs. Natural Marijuana

 Cannabis is the most popular illicit substance in the world.
-People from all walks of life love its uplifting and relaxing effects, as well as its many therapeutic benefits.
+People from all walks of life love its uplifting and relaxing effects, as well as its possible therapeutic benefits.

-Another reason why cannabis is so in demand is its excellent safety profile.
-While it is impossible to say that natural marijuana is completely free from adverse effects, they are far less dangerous than those of synthetic cannabinoids.
+Another reason why marijuana is so in demand is its reasonable safety profile.
+It is impossible to say that natural marijuana is completely free from adverse effects.
+However, it is significantly less dangerous than synthetic cannabinoids.
 It appears that the effects of natural cannabis are far more enjoyable, too.